Demonstrated Interest: What is it and how to show it?

 Why demonstrated interest matters to colleges

 Colleges use demonstrated interest to try and predict if a student is likely to actually accept an offer from the college.
 Colleges want to make themselves appear desirable to future students and having a high percentage of students accept the places they are offered helps them achieve this.
-Colleges know that students will be applying to multiple institutions and if they believe that the student will probably accept an offer from another college, they would choose to offer a place to another student.
+Colleges know that students will be applying to multidisciplinary majors in multiple institutions and if they believe that the student will probably accept an offer from another college, they would choose to offer a place to another student.
 This process of trying to manage the offers colleges make to produce the greatest take up is called ‘yield protection’.
-Colleges such as Tufts and Washington University in St Louis have a reputation for paying close attention to it
+Colleges such as Tufts and Washington University in St Louis have a reputation for paying close attention to it.

 How to demonstrate interest?